DoubleDeez/MDFramework/README.md

 [2018-09-17 00:15:40.932][PEER 0] [LogProfiler::Info] Profiling [IDENTITYING STRING HERE] took 20us
 ```

+## Node Binding
+Node-type fields and properties on Node classes can be marked with the `[MDBindNode()]` attribute.
+The MD framework will automatically assign a child node with the same name to that member.
+You can specify the path to look for or specify a different name to look for by passing it the attribute:
+`[MDBindNode("/root/MyNode")]` or `[MDBindNode("MyChildNode")]`.

 # TODO
 In no particular order:
 * Ability to enable command prompt in release builds